pote/hashifiable/README.md

 end
 ```

-#### Note:
+#### Complex structures

-I would recommend that every item in the `hashify` call to be hashes, arrays, strings, symbols and the like.
-Hashifiable also adds
-a `#to_json` method to your object and for that to work all the values should be json-serializable.

-If you want to define whatever complex structure to be included you can simply define a method in your object that returns said structure as a hash/array/whatever and include it by name in the `hashify` statement.
+If you want to define whatever complex structure to be included you can simply define a method in your object that returns said structure and include it by name in the `hashify` statement.
 Like so:

 ```ruby
 class User < ActiveRecord::Base